 James Lane Weythman

-To send flowers in memory of James Lane Weythman, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James Lane Weythman, please visit our Heartfelt Sympathies Store.

 September 07, 1949 – January 03, 2020